 One of the biggest mistakes that marathoners make is starting out too fast and then hitting the wall in the later portions of the race.
 The Pacer will run at an even pace per mile.
 If the pace feels too slow in the beginning of the race that’s normal.
 Just follow the Pacer and ask about an appropriate strategy for the second half.
 If you find the pace too fast in the early miles, then slow down and drop back from the team so you’ll be able to finish the race.

 The MarathonPacing.com Pacers promise to provide fun and excitement for both first time, and experienced marathoners looking to reach their running goals - whether that's a personal best, or just getting across the finish line.
 Below are the answers to a few common questions about the Pace Team.

 Where do the Pacers come from?

 All of our Pacers were chosen because of their years of running many marathons around the country but most importantly their extensive marathon pacing experience.
 Our Pacers are dynamic and personable, and know from past experience exactly what it takes to help you have a great marathon experience.
 Click here for Pace Leader Bios.

 See the entire Pace Team lineup and goal times at MarathonPacing.com.
-Additional groups may be added so check with us at the Expo.
+Additional times may be added so check with us at the Expo.

-The best way to select the proper pace group is to consult the Race Prediction charts at MarathonGuide.com.
+The best way to select the proper goal time is to consult the Race Prediction charts at MarathonGuide.com.
 There you can base your desired finish time on a previous shorter race you’ve completed this season.
 It’s very important not to start out to fast in the marathon and to select the proper pace based on your actual previous performance.

 What does it cost to run with the Pace Team?